“No, thank you.”

 That makes her heart pound, but there’s no use making a scene about it here.
 “Understood.
 What will you be needing from me, then?”

 “For now very little.
 Most of our work will be assisted by the police as we scan the city for any other hidden underground structures, and the mayor is already requesting cooperation from local businesses and organizations.
 Anything you can do on that front would be appreciated, but the main help would come from any trainers you can spare to join our search parties.
-There’s a lot of ground to cover, and a shortage of competent trainers.
+There’s a lot of ground to cover, and a shortage of competent combatants in case we get lucky and things go wrong.
 Plus, your people are known.
 Reassuring.
 Trusted.”

 A win win.
 It raises her esteem of him, that he’s offering such a simple goodwill gesture without attempting to dress it up.
 Her status in the city has already been damaged enough by this, and anything that makes her gym more present in resolving it can only help… unless it’s badly bungled.